Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

                     [ Return result as 'some' ]
 ```

-Now that we have the corresponding `SelectMany(...)` defined, we can rewrite our original example to use LINQ query syntax like this:
+Now that we have the corresponding `SelectMany(...)` method defined, we can rewrite our original example to use the LINQ query syntax like this:

 ```csharp
 var maxInstances =